 PROFESSOR FRANCISCA NNEKA OKEKE, is a Professor of Physics, University of Nigeria, Nsukka.
 Her Post Doctoral work, was carried out at the University of Tokyo, Japan.
 PhD in Atmospheric Physics, MSc Geophysics, Med, PGDE.
 Member, National Space Council of Nigeria, First female Dean, Faculty of Physical Sciences, UNN, 2008-2010.
 Member, ANSTI Governing Council.
 She is Laureate, 2013, for Women in Science for Physical Sciences, L’Oreal-UNESCO, and Fellow, Nigeria Academy of Science (FAS), Fellow, Nigerian Institute of Physics (FNIP).
 Fellow, Japanese Society for Promotion of Science (FJSPS).
 She also has a merit Award, 2002, as the first female Professor in Science and Engineering in UNN.

 Prof. Okeke has served as external examiner to several Universities.
 She has successfully supervised many PhD and MSc candidates.
-She has visited many institutions for research collaborations,
+She has visited many institutions for research collaborations, published over 72 papers in reputable Journals, and member of many professional bodies.

 Dr. Wolfgang Kerzendorf is a postdoctoral fellow at the Department of Astronomy and Astrophyics at the University of Toronto, Canada.
 He studies a variety of exploding stars focusing on the explosion of stellar corpses called Type Ia supernovae.
 Prior to coming to Canada, he received a Ph.D. in Astrophysics from the Australian National University in Canberra (Australia).